zakcory/data-eng-project/README.md

 | `--model_name` | Base model architecture | lstm |
 | `--fine_tune` | Enable fine-tuning | False |

+### Running expirements using ready-to-go script

+The repository includes a convenience script (`run_all_expirements.sh`) that launches all fine-tuning experiments with predefined settings.
+It automatically activates the environment, configures deterministic CUDA options, and runs the pipeline for DryBean, IMDB, and CIFAR-10.
+Simply execute the script to reproduce all fine-tuning experiments in one step.

 ## 📊 Evaluation Metrics

 The framework provides comprehensive analysis through: